rattus-aristarchus/test-arxiv-mobile/README.en.md

 ### Jira

 The Allure Testops project is integrated with Jira.
-Separate issues have been created for each detected bug (see [here](https://jira.autotests.cloud/browse/HOMEWORK-948) and [here](https://jira.autotests.cloud/browse/HOMEWORK-963)).
-Each issue is linked to an Allure Testops test case, and vice versa.
+Issues are linked to test cases in Testops.

 ![Jira](resources/images/jira.png)